Modified Korteweg-de Vries equation: modulated elliptic wave and a train of asymptotic solitons: Proof of Theorem

-Theta-functions in (\ref{qmod}) are slowly-convergent as $\xi$ tends to $\displaystyle\frac{c^2}{3}$ because in this case $\tau(f(\xi))$ tends to 0 (see lemma \ref{h} in appendix).
-To overcome these difficulties, i.e. to make theta series well converged, we can use Poisson summation formula and rewrite (\ref{qmod}) in term of rapidly convergent theta series.
+Series which represent the theta-functions in (\ref{qmod}) are slowly-convergent as $\xi$ tends to $\frac{c^2}{3},$ since in this case $\tau(f(\xi))$ tends to 0 (see lemma \ref{h} in appendix 2).
+To overcome these difficulties, i.e. to make the theta series well converged, we can use Poisson summation formula and rewrite (\ref{qmod}) in terms of a rapidly convergent theta series.
 Indeed, we have

 Then the model approximation (\ref{qmod}) of the solution takes the form: